pranaypratyush/Pixel-Trainer/ReadMe.md

-# Pixel master
+# Pixel Trainer

-Pixel master is software used to label each pixel of images like bouy.Labeling can be done soomthly by draging the mouse.The labels are :-
+Pixel Trainer is software used to label each pixel of images like bouy.Labeling can be done soomthly by draging the mouse.The labels are :-

  -  0  for Yellow
  -  1 for  Green
  -  2 for Red
  - -1 : Default

 For each image a text file is generated containing the labelling and HSV value of each Pixel